-Exxon Valdez Oil Spill Trustee Council: 2013 Annual Report Rev. 11/12/15
+Exxon Valdez Oil Spill Trustee Council: 2014 Annual Report Rev. 11/09/15

 Since its inception in 1991, the Exxon Valdez Oil Spill Trustee Council (Council) has worked in three major areas: Restoration, Habitat, and Administration.
 At its September 14, 2012 meeting, the Council shifted its administrative funding cycle from the federal October 1st cycle to a February 1st cycle.
-To that end, FY13 was 16 months long: October 1, 2012 - January 31, 2014.
+To that end, FY14 was October 1, 2014 - January 31, 2015.
 The following is a general guide to the activities included under these headings.